miheerdew/Masters-Thesis/Readme.md

 ./doit.sh
 ```

-It might take a while to compile because of lot of overlays and references.
+It might take a while to compile because of lot of overlays and requires multiple compilations because of biblatex.
 The final output will be stored in `presentation.pdf`

 ## Report
 This is the thesis report (in preparation)